 17.9.
 When speaking publicly and to representatives of the media about FightMND-funded research, grantees and researchers should ensure they make it clear to the media and others that they should be presented as a "FightMND-funded scientist".
-Researchers should consult with FightMND's Research Director, Dr Bec Sheean, at research@fightmnd.org.au and Communications Manager, Andrew Holmes, at andrew@fightmnd.org.au, before speaking to the media.
+Researchers should consult with FightMND's Research Director, Dr Bec Sheean, at research@fightmnd.org.au and Marketing and Communications Director Anthea Hargreaves at anthea@fightmnd.org.au, before speaking to the media.